benchoncy/my-workstation-setup-playbook/README.md

 The goal of this playbook is to enable a quick, repeatable and testable method of configuring my Linux desktop computer.

 This playbook aims to:
-- Support both Ubuntu and Fedora machines
+- Support Fedora machines
-- Install:
-	- software I use day-to-day
-	- programming languages/interpreters/compilers
-	- dev tools
-	- package managers
+- Install and configure package managers
-- Configure:
+- Install desired packages
-	- terminal
+- Include my dotfiles
-	- command-line tools
 - Automate as many other first set up steps as possible

 ## Running the playbook